yuliussetyawan/EasyLearning-Landing-Page/README.md

 ![Website Preview](./website.PNG)

-This project is a landing page for EasyLearning, an online course company that teaches Ecommerce, web design, and web development.
+This project is a landing page for EasyLearning, an online course company that teaches e-commerce, web design, and web development.

 ## Technologies Used